uzzal71/realtime-laravel/README.md

 ## 45. Generating SSL Certificates for the Laravel WebSockets Server

 ## 46. Establishing Secure Connections to the Laravel WebSockets Server

+# Section 12: Conclusions and Recommendations

+## 47. The Essence of the Realtime Application with Laravel

+## 48. Bonus Class

+## 49. Pending Topics

+### Pending Topics

+1. Adding, Configuring and Using Your Own WebSockets Server

+    1. Creating a New Laravel Project for the WebSockets Server

+    2. Adding Laravel WebSockets to the New Project

+    3. Configuring an Application on the WebSockets Server with Laravel

+    4. Using Your Own WebSockets Server from the Laravel Project

+    5. Viewing Laravel WebSockets Statistics